wagerfield/danbo/README.md

 time in Tokyo, I decided to create Danbo for the web.

-Created using CSS3D, Danbo is intended to exist in your smart device – reacting to the motion of the gyroscope causing him to tumble around inside a box.
+Created using CSS3D, Danbo is intended to exist in your smart device – reacting to the motion of the gyroscope causing him to tumble around inside his box.
 The ragdoll physics are created using [ammo.js][ammo] and the artwork is that of my own.